 4. Change in values of the next generations

-Safety, reputation and opulent salaries are no longer so important for the younger generation.
-Younger employers expect flexible working hours, more personal freedom to develop and innovative working environments.
-So it’s no wonder that companies like Facebook, Google etc. with their new work models attract many young talents and are considered the most popular employers.
+Safety, reputation, and opulent salaries are no longer so important for the younger generation.
+Younger employers expect flexible working hours, more personal freedom to develop an innovative working environment.
+So it’s no wonder that companies like Facebook, Google, etc. with their new work models attract many young talents and are considered the most popular employers.

 5. A shift to highly qualified jobs